 One group that meets frequently is the chief executives of the cooperatives, each of whom serve on ECSC's Board.
-ECSC provided refreshments and several meals for 4 meetings of cooperative managers.
-We do not have a record of who consumed food and who did not, but the average per person cost of food per meeting is \$95.56.
-The cumulative average food/refreshment expense in conjunction with managers meetings would be \$382.23 per person for the year.
+ECSC provided refreshments and several meals for 9 meetings of cooperative managers.
+We do not have a record of who consumed food and who did not, but the average per person cost of food per meeting was \$61.80.
+The cumulative average food/refreshment expense in conjunction with managers meetings would be \$556.22 per person for the year.
 The CEO Board Members (listed above) had an opportunity to receive this benefit.

 Another group whose meetings are facilitated by ECSC is the trustees of the electric cooperatives.
-This group meets once per year and its executive committee also meets once per year.
-The trustees meet for two days and the amounts following cover two days of refreshments and two meals.
-We do not have a record of who consumed food and who did not, but the average per person cost of food for the 2022 trustee meeting was \$192.80 for the year.
+This group meets once per year, and its executive committee also meets several times a year.
+The trustees meet for two days in May.
+On the first day, breakfast, refreshments, dinner, and a reception were offered.
+On the second day, breakfast and refreshments were available.
+We do not have a record of who consumed food and who did not, but the average per person cost of food for the 2023 trustee meeting was \$162.65 for the year.
 The Trustee Board Members (listed above) had an opportunity to receive this benefit.